 The district court found that Vornanen-Karaduman acted deliberately in the deaths of her babies, and was ordered to undergo a psychiatric assessment.
 On June 1, 2015, a trial concluded that she was of guilty on the grounds of non compos mentis, even though she suffered from a mixed personality disorder.

 On June 15, the District Court sentenced Kaisa Vornanen-Karaduman to life imprisonment for five murders and five counts of concealing a corpse.
 According to the law, the repetition of the acts almost identically, in five separate instances, showed that the acts had been planned out.

 In June 2016, the Rovaniemi Court of Appeal reduced Vornanen-Karaduman's sentence to 13 years imprisonment for five counts of manslaughter.
 The Court of Appeal recognized that the acts had been done in a cruel way, but by somebody with a sound mind.
 They also said that none of the acts had been aggravated, and dropped the five counts of concealing a corpse, as they claimed that her intent was to merely conceal her crimes by hiding the bodies.
 According to the court, Vornanen-Karaduman would, in principle, be sentenced to 15 years imprisonment, but the Court of Appeal considered that her behavior affected her heavily, even though the woman's guilt had not been diminished.

-And some professional medical ethicists would call it “after birth abortion”: Alberto Giubilini and Francesca Minerva).
+Some professional medical ethicists would call this practice as “after birth abortion”: Alberto Giubilini and Francesca Minerva).

 For more cases of this type, see Serial Baby-Killer Moms.